paulf-999/styleguides_and_standards/sql_styleguide.md

         OR      f.species_name = 'Wattle'
     GROUP BY    f.species_name, f.observation_date

-#### Line Spacing

-Always include newlines:
+* Line Spacing: always include newlines in the following scenarios:

-* Before AND or OR
+    * Before `AND` or `OR`
     * After semicolons to separate queries for easier reading
     * After each keyword definition
     * After a comma when separating multiple columns into logical groups
     * To separate code into related sections, which helps to ease the readability of large chunks of code

 Keeping all the keywords aligned to the right hand side and the values left aligned creates a uniform gap down the middle of query.
 It makes it much easier to scan the query definition over quickly too.